+1 survivors, their families and

+2 communities.
+We recognize the courage

+3 of those who have spoken about their

-1 experiences over the years and before this tribunal.
-We also wish to honour 2 3 the memory and lives of the many children who died and all who were 4 named while attending these schools 5 6 along with the families and 7 communities.
-We wish healing and recognition for all Aboriginal peoples 8 9 across Canada for the individual and collective trauma endured as a result 10 of the Indian residential school 11 system."
-(As read) 12 They substantiated all of the complaints.
-13 The kids had won.
-So, I had a promise to keep to Peter 14 15 Henderson Bryce, and I put on my gum boots, and Spirit Bear and I went through -- and I am not a girl for the cold, 16 17 I'll tell you that right now.
+4 experiences over the years and before

+5 this tribunal.
+We also wish to honour

+6 the memory and lives of the many

+7 children who died and all who were

+8 named while attending these schools

+9 along with the families and

+10 communities.
+We wish healing and

+11 recognition for all Aboriginal peoples

+12 across Canada for the individual and

+13 collective trauma endured as a result

+14 of the Indian residential school

+15 system."
+(As read)

+They substantiated all of the complaints.
+16 The kids had won.
+So, I had a promise to keep to Peter 17 Henderson Bryce, and I put on my gum boots, and Spirit Bear 18 and I went through -- and I am not a girl for the cold, 19 I'll tell you that right now.
 I hate the cold.
-So, we went down to Beachwood Cemetery and I read the decision to 18 Dr. Bryce to thank him for having laid down a trail that we 19 could pick up a hundred years later, and to pledge to him 20 that we knew that in a decision would not come change, that 21 we had to ensure that decision was made real in the lives 22 of every kid across this country.
-23 24 And, I suspected that would take some work even though Minister Bennett and Minister Wilson welcomed the decision.
+So, we 20 went down to Beachwood Cemetery and I read the decision to 21 Dr. Bryce to thank him for having laid down a trail that we 22 could pick up a hundred years later, and to pledge to him 23 that we knew that in a decision would not come change, that 24 we had to ensure that decision was made real in the lives 25

+1 of every kid across this country.

+And, I suspected that would take some work 2 even though Minister Bennett and Minister Wilson welcomed 3 4 the decision.
 Implementation is really where it counts.
-1 And, sadly, that's been going a little slower than I'd like 2 and slower than the tribunal would like, and I think we 3 have five noncompliance orders against Canada so far.
-They 4 are making some progress but, in my view, they're still not 5 6 in full compliance with the tribunal's decision. tribunal has retained jurisdiction of the complaint up 7 until December of 2018 at a minimum and, likely, it may 8 9 extend a few months beyond that.
-MS. CHRISTA BIG CANOE: Cindy, I note that 10 we didn't put the decision in the material because it's 11 already an exhibit within our process when Naiomi Metallic 12 testified.
-However, we have put in the noncompliance 13 orders.
-They're located or can be turned up at Schedule Q. 14 15 And so, I'm just going to enumerate them.
+And, sadly, that's been going a little slower than I'd like 5 6 and slower than the tribunal would like, and I think we have five noncompliance orders against Canada so far.
+They 7 are making some progress but, in my view, they're still not 8 9 in full compliance with the tribunal's decision.
+The tribunal has retained jurisdiction of the complaint up 10 until December of 2018 at a minimum and, likely, it may 11 extend a few months beyond that.
+12

+MS. CHRISTA BIG CANOE: Cindy, I note that we didn't put the decision in the material because it's already an exhibit within our process when Naiomi Metallic testified.
+However, we have put in the noncompliance orders.
+They're located or can be turned up at Schedule Q.

+18 And so, I'm just going to enumerate them.
 They're in as a series.
-However, it's important to note 16 that there is the 2017 CHRT 14, amended on November 2nd, 17 2017.
+However, it's important to note 19 that there is the 2017 CHRT 14, amended on November 2nd, 20 2017.
 There's the 2016 CHRT 10, dated April 26th, 2016.
-18 There is the 2016 CHRT 16, dated September 14th, 2016.
-And, 19 there is the most recent one, the 2018 CHRT 4, dated 20 February 1st, 2018.
-I believe that's the most recent one, 21 and I feel like I've missed one.
-22 DR. CINDY BLACKSTOCK: The only additional 23 24 one would be for the Choose Life for NAN.
-The decision in 25 May of 2017 was regarding Jordan's Principle.
-Canada, during the years of litigation, claimed there were no that was so narrow that no child ever qualified.
-There was multiple disabilities, multiple service providers, and there was a whole process you then had to follow in order to be able to reach that qualification.
+21 There is the 2016 CHRT 16, dated September 14th, 2016.
+And, 22 there is the most recent one, the 2018 CHRT 4, dated 23 24 February 1st, 2018.
+I believe that's the most recent one, and I feel like I've missed one.
+25

+DR. CINDY BLACKSTOCK: The only additional 1 one would be for the Choose Life for NAN.
+The decision in 2 May of 2017 was regarding Jordan's Principle.
+Canada, 3 during the years of litigation, claimed there were no 4 Jordan's Principle cases.
+They were using a definition 5 6 that was so narrow that no child ever qualified.
+There was multiple disabilities, multiple service providers, and 7 there was a whole process you then had to follow in order 8 9 to be able to reach that qualification.
-Jordan's Principle cases.
-They were using a definition